violet-eco/violet-eco.github.io/docs/project/roadmap.md

 ## Phase 1: Conception <- current stage

-The conception phase of Violet project involves documenting and conceptualizing how the system will work at both high-level and low-level aspects.
-This phase focuses on defining the system's concepts, features, native applications, as well as the design and management of processes and the kernel.
+Documenting and conceiving how the system would function from both a high-level and low-level perspective are tasks involved in the conception phase of the Violet project.
+The principles, features, and native applications of the system are defined at this phase, along with the design and administration of the kernel and processes.

 ## Phase 2: Validation

-The validation phase of Violet involves reviewing and validating the conception documents

-that were created during the previous phase.
-The purpose of the validation phase is to ensure that the conceived system design is comprehensive, coherent, and aligned with the project's goals.
+Reviewing and validating the conception documents that were produced during the previous phase is part of Violet's validation process.
+The validation phase's goal is to confirm that the proposed system design is complete, coherent and in line with the project's objectives.

-During the validation phase, each conception document will be thoroughly reviewed, analyzed, and evaluated.
-The validation process aims to identify any gaps, inconsistencies, or potential issues in the system design.
+Each conception document will be carefully examined, studied and assessed during the validation phase.
+The goal of the validation phase is to find any holes, contradictions or possible problems in the system design.

-Once a conception document has been validated, it will be considered as a foundation for the development process and will serve as a reference for subsequent implementation phases.
-While breaking changes after validation are still possible, they should be avoided as much as possible to maintain stability and consistency in the system design.
+A conception document will be used as the basis for the development process and as a guide for the next phases of execution once it has been confirmed.
+Even while breaking changes can still be made after validation, it is best to avoid them in order to preserve the stability and coherence of the system architecture.

-The validation phase ensures that the conceived system design meets the project's requirements, aligns with the project's goals, and provides a solid basis for the subsequent development and implementation stages.
+The validation phase makes that the proposed system design satisfies the project's criteria, is in line with its objectives and serves as a firm foundation for the development and implementation phases that follow.

 ## Phase 3: Implementation

 ### Phase 3.1: Core System

-- **Kernel Development:** Build the microkernel of the operating system with essential functionalities, including process management, memory management, and basic system services.
+- **Kernel development:** Create the operating system's microkernel with necessary features, such as process management, memory management, and foundational system functions.

-- **System Initialization:** Implement the boot process, system initialization routines, and device detection mechanisms.
+- **System initialization:** Implement the system initialization procedures, device detection techniques and boot process.

-- **Filesystem Implementation:** Develop the Btrfs-based filesystem for storage management, file organization, and data integrity.
+- **Filesystem Implementation:** Create the Btrfs-based filesystem for storage management, file organization, and data integrity.

-- **System Services:** Create essential system services, such as hardware access, filesystem access, networking, and security services.
+- **System Services:** Create crucial system services, such as networking, filesystem access, hardware access and security services.

 ### Phase 3.2: User Interface

-- **Desktop Environment:** Design and implement a modern and intuitive desktop environment for user interaction, including a graphical user interface, window management, taskbar, and system tray.
+- **Desktop Environment:** Design and implement a cutting-edge desktop environment that is simple to use, complete with a graphical user interface, window management, taskbar, and system tray.

-- **User Accounts and Permissions:** Develop user account management functionalities, including user creation, login/logout, and permissions management.
+- **User Accounts and Permissions:** Create user account management features, such as login/logout, permissions management, and user creation.

-- **Application Framework:** Build an application framework to support the development, installation, and management of user applications, including package management and application lifecycle management.
+- **Application Framework:** Create a framework for managing user applications, including package management and application lifecycle management, during the development, installation and management phases.

 ### Phase 3.3: Application Ecosystem

-- **Violet Store:** Establish an official application store where users can discover, download, and install applications for Violet.
+- **Violet Store:** Create a dedicated application store where users can browse, download and install Violet apps.

-- **Application Development:** Encourage and support third-party developers to create applications for Violet, providing documentation, SDKs, and development tools.
+- **Application Development:** Support and encourage the creation of apps for Violet by third parties by making documentation, SDKs and development tools available.

-- **Application Compatibility:** Improve compatibility with existing applications by creating compatibility layers, porting tools, and ensuring support for common application frameworks.
+- **Application Compatibility:** By creating compatibility layers, implementing tools, and supporting well-liked application frameworks, it is possible to improve compatibility with existing applications.

 ### Phase 3.4: Performance Optimization and Stability

-- **Performance Optimization:** Continuously optimize system performance, reducing boot time, improving resource utilization, and enhancing overall system responsiveness.
+- **Performance Optimization:** Continuously improve system performance by cutting down on boot time, increasing resource efficiency and boosting responsiveness across the board.
-- **Stability and Bug Fixes:** Address any stability issues, software bugs, and performance bottlenecks through rigorous testing, bug fixing, and quality assurance processes.
+- **Stability and Bug Fixes:** Apply stringent testing, bug-fixing, and quality assurance procedures to any stability concerns, software flaws and performance bottlenecks.
-- **Security Enhancements:** Implement robust security measures, including vulnerability assessments, security patches, and system hardening techniques, to ensure the safety and integrity of the operating system.
+- **Security Enhancements:** To protect the integrity and safety of Violet, use strong security procedures, such as vulnerability assessments, security patches and system hardening approaches.